 Background: The COVID-19 pandemic has altered clinical practice and education in manual therapy globally.
 Social distancing has limited in-person care and changed health-care provision.
 Education in manual therapy has moved to online platforms with in-person instruction restricted.
 The global impact on the clinical practice of manual therapy and education has to date not been explored.
 Methods: a questionnaire survey methodology was used.
 A sample of convenience of global leaders in manual therapy practice and education received an electronic link to two surveys: one on clinical practice and one on education.
 Contributors could complete one or both surveys.
 Results: Twenty-five surveys were received on clinical practice and 23 on education in manual therapy, representing the six major continents.
 Global themes in clinical practice demonstrated a sudden and dramatic shift away from patient contact, with limited modifications to manual therapy in patient care currently adopted.
 Themes in education were of a major shift to online learning, development of new modes of student instruction including video-based assessment and virtual case-based instruction.
 Conclusion: The international perspectives provided demonstrate a major change in manual therapy practice and education globally.
 Various approaches have been taken in practice and education without a uniform approach being demonstrated.

 MacDonald, C. W.; Lonnemann, E.; Petersen, S. M.; Rivett, Darren A.; Osmotherly, P. G.; and Brismée, J. M., "COVID 19 and manual therapy: international lessons and perspectives on current and future clinical practice and education" (2020).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 121.